-This page reports on carbon taxes that have been enacted or proposed around the world.
+This page reports on carbon taxes that have been enacted or proposed around the world, including in:

 We begin with British Columbia, Canada’s third largest province (2011 population of 4.4 million).
 Its carbon tax qualifies as the most significant carbon tax in the Western Hemisphere, by far.
 The tax is also extremely straightforward and transparent in both administration and revenue treatment.